xdavidchen/hugoblog/content/post/english-majors/index.md

 Dear English majors:

-Study literature and learn how weridly diverse cultures can be.
+Study literature and learn how weridly diverse cultures can be.<br>

-Study linguistics and apply speech of acts to your real life discourses.
+Study linguistics and apply speech of acts to your real life discourses.<br>

-Study thinking.
+Study thinking.<br>
 Think critically.
 Think creatively.
 Think with clarity.

 Interpersonal skills are the foundation of a successful business.